kasvoy/cv-radar/README.md

 # cv-radar

-This is a computer vision system for detecting car speeds from video footage, currently from the BrnoCompSpeed dataset.
-This is a "tracking by detection model".
+This is a set of computer vision systems for detecting car speeds from video footage, currently from the BrnoCompSpeed dataset.

-The program uses YOLOv5 as its detection model, followed by deepSORT to track the cars.
+The first model, in the speed_funcs.py file, uses YOLOv5 as its detection model, followed by deepSORT for tracking the cars.

+The second model, in the v8track.py file, uses YOLOv8 with native bytetrack tracking.

+The third model, in the strongsort_speed.py file, uses YOLOv8 for detection and StrongSORT for tracking.
 ## Requirements

-Python, Jupyter Kernel, opencv-python, torch, deep_sort_realtime
+Python, Jupyter Kernel, opencv-python, torch, ultralytics deep_sort_realtime, strongsort-pip

 ## Dataset